node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

    _Note_: Until the user creates a subflow the subflow category will be empty and will not be visible in the palette.

+debugUseColors
+: Colourise the console output of the debug node.
+Default: `true`

+debugMaxLength
+: Debug Nodes - the maximum length, in characters, of any message sent to the debug sidebar tab.
+Default: `1000`

 ### Editor Themes